-Our operating plan for the next 12 months is focused on increasing sales of our proprietary ophthalmic and urologic compounded formulations and certain non-proprietary products, normalization of pricing for our proprietary compounded formulations, and growing our prescription fulfillment and dispensing capabilities.
+Our operating plan for the next 12 months is focused on increasing sales of our proprietary ophthalmic and urologic compounded formulations and certain non-proprietary products, optimization of pricing for our proprietary compounded formulations, and growing and gaining operating efficiencies in our prescription fulfillment and dispensing capabilities.
 Additionally, we plan to continue to pursue development and commercialization opportunities for certain of our ophthalmology, urology and other assets that we have not yet made commercially available as compounded formulations.
 All of these activities will require significant costs and other resources, which we may not have or be able to obtain from operations or other sources.
 See "-Liquidity and Capital Resources" below.

-Although we have engaged distributors for certain of our proprietary compounded formulations in non-U.S. markets, we expect to continue to focus our efforts on our U.S. commercial opportunities during 2015.
+Although we have engaged distributors for certain of our proprietary compounded formulations in non-U.S. markets, we expect to continue to focus our efforts on our U.S. commercial opportunities during 2015, and have begun to out-license our technology in other geographical markets, such as Canada.
 For our proprietary ophthalmic and urologic compounded formulations, we have developed and plan to continue to build small internal sales and commercialization teams that are focused on growing sales of these compounded formulations through, among other things, educating doctors, ambulatory surgery centers, hospitals and other users throughout the U.S. about our products.
 We expect that we may experience growth in the sales of our proprietary compounded formulations in future periods, particularly in light of our recent launches of our ophthalmology and urology formulations and commercialization campaigns.
-However, we have limited experience developing and commercializing compounded formulations and we may not be successful in doing so, whether due to the safety, quality or availability of our proprietary compounded formulations, the size of the markets for such formulations or FDA-approved drugs, the price of our compounded formulations relative to alternative products or the success of our sales and marketing efforts, which is dependent on our ability to build and grow a qualified and adequate internal sales function.
-Further, we are dependent upon market acceptance of compounded formulations generally, and some physicians may be hesitant to prescribe, and some patients may be hesitant to purchase and use, these non-FDA approved formulations, particularly when an FDA-approved alternative is available.
+However, we have limited experience developing and commercializing compounded formulations and we may not be successful in doing so, whether due to the safety, quality or availability of our proprietary compounded formulations, the size of the markets for such formulations, which could be smaller than we expect, the timing of market entry relative to competitive products, the availability of alternative compounded formulations or FDA-approved drugs, the price of our compounded formulations relative to alternative products or the success of our sales and marketing efforts, which is dependent on our ability to build and grow a qualified and adequate internal sales function.
+Further, we are dependent upon market acceptance of compounded formulations, particularly when an FDA-approved alternative is available.